New York Comic Con Is the Best Thing in My Life

 This is a beautiful toy that looks like the Excessive Machine that almost made Barbarella die of pleasure.
 Also Bone Troller would be a good name for a Grindr-style app.

 Old action figures from the late 70s and early 80s make me so happy.
-All that colorful plastic is such beautiful junk.
+All that colourful plastic is such beautiful junk.

 This is a very lazy Hulk and I approve.
 His Hulk hands are hanging by lanyards from his neck.